 Ely’s other main stop is the White Pine Public Museum (2000 E. Aultman St./US-50, 775/289-4710, seasonal hours, $5), which has a wide-ranging collection of minerals, mining implements, and Pony Express memorabilia on display.

-Along with extensive mining history, Ely has motels, gas stations, the only supermarket for the next 200 miles east, and dozens of vivid, building-sized murals depicting various aspects of the town’s heritage.
-The heart of town is a neon-rich few blocks of Aultman Street (US-50) west of the US-93 junction, centering upon the landmark Hotel Nevada (775/289-6665, $29 and up), with its giant cowboy and neon-lit slot machines.
+Along with extensive mining history, Ely has motels, gas stations, the only supermarket for the next 150-some mi (242 km) east, and dozens of vivid, building-size murals depicting various aspects of the town’s heritage.
+The heart of town is a neon-rich few blocks of Aultman Street (US-50) west of the US-93 junction, centering on the landmark Hotel Nevada (775/289-6665 or 888/406-3055, $69 and up), with its giant miner and neon-lit slot machines.
 Inside there are real (as opposed to video) slot machines, pool tables, a café, and a bar.
-For a bit more peace and quiet try Jailhouse Motel (211 5th St., 775/289-3033, $45 and up), a block north of Aultman.
+For a bit more peace and quiet, try Jailhouse Motel (211 5th St., 775/289-3033, $74 and up), a block north of Aultman Street.

 The route east of Ely toward Great Basin National Park is an official “scenic route,” rolling across sagebrush plains and climbing over the Schell Creek and Snake Mountain ranges through dense groves of pine and juniper.

 Connors Pass and Majors Place